-The 2006 Plan was originally adopted by the Board and approved by the Company's stockholders in 2006.
-The 2006 Plan was terminated in 2015 in connection with the adoption of the 2015 Plan and as a result no new awards may be issued under the 2006 Plan.
+The Company's 2006 Stock Plan was originally adopted by the Company's Board and approved by the Company's stockholders in 2006.
+The Company's 2006 Plan was terminated in 2015 in connection with the adoption of the Company's 2015 Plan and as a result no new awards may be issued under the 2006 Plan.
 However, the 2006 Plan will continue to govern the terms and conditions of the outstanding awards previously granted under the 2006 Plan.